apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql-community-edition/high-availability/high-availability.md

     The following example shows that the roles of pods have changed after the old leader pod was deleted and `mysql-cluster-mysql-2` is elected as the new leader pod.

     ```bash
-    kbcli cluster describe mysql-cluster
+    kubectl get pods
     ```

     ![describe_cluster_after](./../../../img/failure_simulation_describe_cluster_after.png)
-    It shows that this ApeCloud MySQL RaftGroup can be connected within seconds.
+    It shows that this MySQL RaftGroup can be connected within seconds.

     ```bash
-    kbcli cluster connect mysql-cluster
+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\username}' | base64 -d
+    >
+    root

+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\password}' | base64 -d
+    >
+    2gvztbvz

+    kubectl exec -ti -n demo mycluster-mysql-0 -- bash

+    mysql -uroot -p2gvztbvz
     ```

     ![connect_cluster_after](./../../../img/failure_simulation_connect_cluster_after.png)

    ***How the automatic recovery works***

-   After the leader pod is deleted, the ApeCloud MySQL RaftGroup elects a new leader.
-In this example, `mysql-cluster-mysql-2` is elected as the new leader.
+   After the leader pod is deleted, the MySQL RaftGroup elects a new leader.
+In this example, `mycluster-mysql-2` is elected as the new leader.
 KubeBlocks detects that the leader has changed, and sends a notification to update the access link.
 The original exception node automatically rebuilds and recovers to the normal RaftGroup state.
 It normally takes 30 seconds from exception to recovery.

 ### Single follower pod exception

 ***Steps:***

-1. View the ApeCloud MySQL RaftGroup information and view the follower pod name in `Topology`.
-In this example, the follower pods are mysql-cluster-mysql-0 and mysql-cluster-mysql-2.
+1. View the MySQL RaftGroup information and view the follower pod name in `Topology`.
+In this example, the follower pods are mycluster-mysql-0 and mysql-cluster-mysql-2.

     ```bash
-    kbcli cluster describe mysql-cluster
+    kubectl get pods
     ```

     ![describe_cluster](./../../../img/failure_simulation_describe_cluster.png)
-2. Delete the follower pod mysql-cluster-mysql-0.
+2. Delete the follower pod mycluster-mysql-0.

     ```bash
-    kubectl delete pod mysql-cluster-mysql-0
+    kubectl delete pod mycluster-mysql-0
     ```

     ![delete_follower_pod](./../../../img/failure_simulation_delete_follower_pod.png)
 3. View the RaftGroup status and you can find the follower pod is being terminated in `Component.Instance`.

     ```bash
-    kbcli cluster describe mysql-cluster
+    kubectl get pods
     ```

     ![describe_cluster_follower](./../../../img/failure_simulation_describe_cluster_follower.png)
 4. Connect to the RaftGroup and you can find this single follower exception doesn't affect the R/W of the cluster.

     ```bash
-    kbcli cluster connect mysql-cluster
+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\username}' | base64 -d
+    >
+    root

+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\password}' | base64 -d
+    >
+    2gvztbvz

+    kubectl exec -ti -n demo mycluster-mysql-0 -- bash

+    mysql -uroot -p2gvztbvz
     ```

     ![connect_cluster_follower](./../../../img/failure_simulation_connect_cluster_follower.png)